TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsourcesnapshotfailedvssretryableerror.md

 1. To resolve this issue, ensure there is no other application (3rd party backup) using the VSS service and retry the operation after sometime <br>
 2. If issue still persists, restart the VSS service and try again
 3. To restart VSS (Volume Shadow Copy) service<br>
-   - Navigate to Services.msc and restart 'Volume Shadow Copy service'<br>(or)
+   - Navigate to services.msc and restart 'Volume Shadow Copy service'<br>(or)
    - From an elevated command prompt, run
      * ```net stop VSS```
      * ```net start VSS```